 Are you insured?
 This answer should always be ‘yes.’

 What happens if it rains?
-Being based partly in Portland, rain is always possible so one should be prepared.
+Being based in Portland, rain is always possible so one should be prepared.
 It takes some forethought, but it’s simple to prepare most camera gear for rain.
 And no matter what, embracing a soggy elopement day or however the weather decides to play out will always be the way to go.

 Can I see a full wedding indoor/outdoor/good weather/rainy day?
 This will show you how consistent their work is.
 Seeing one or two photos on a curated website does not tell you much by way of knowing that they will feel confident in shooting your entire wedding or elopement with quality and consistency.